 A Virginia native who now splits his time between Johnson City, Tenn., and Wise County, Va., Willie has organized with environmental and social justice campaigns in the region for more than a decade.
 He is Appalachian Voices' Central Appalachian Field Coordinator.

-Changing the structure of the tax on coal mining that funds federal benefits for miners could bring tens of millions of dollars annually to the cash-strapped Black Lung Disability Trust Fund.
-Currently, the fund does not receive any revenue from exported coal.
+Changing the structure of a tax that funds federal benefits for miners could bring tens of millions of dollars annually to the cash-strapped Black Lung Disability Trust Fund.

 Despite a national coal downturn, mining has not slowed much in Raleigh County, West Virginia, where companies have proposed two new mountaintop removal coal mines.

 Virginia regulators initiated bond forfeiture at two coal mines owned by the family of West Virginia Governor Jim Justice.
 The regulators cited failure to pay penalties and chronic environmental and public safety violations.